drforbin/decwar/utexas/readme.md

 # project utexas

-thanks to merlyn cousins, there's a [working decwar](https://github.com/drforbin/decwar). it's a little different than the primordial utexas decwar however. [project utexas](https://github.com/drforbin/decwar/tree/utexas/utexas) is about reconstruction of the original, converging nearer and nearer towards the primordial code and effectively going backwards in time. if a copy of the original code is discovered, it will hopefully match closely with the utexas reconstruction.
+thanks to merlyn cousins, there's a [working decwar](https://github.com/drforbin/decwar). it's a little different than the primordial utexas decwar. [project utexas](https://github.com/drforbin/decwar/tree/utexas/utexas) is about reconstruction of the original, converging nearer and nearer towards the primordial code and effectively going backwards in time. if a copy of the original code is discovered, it will hopefully match closely with the utexas reconstruction.

 the first reconstruction concerns where the game is installed. at utexas the players typed 'r gam:decwar' and the virtual device 'gam:' was assigned to ppn [5,30]. the install involved commands like 'copy [5,30]decwar.exe<055>=[10,7]decwar.exe' and 'assign gam: dskb:[5,30]'. the tape contents were originally copied into [10,30] and compiled and linked there, you can see that in this [primordial tape listing](https://github.com/drforbin/decwar/blob/utexas/utexas/utexas23-reconstruction/hlp/DECWAR.TAP). for now, project utexas is looking at using [10,7] as it matches with install scripts for fortran, kermit, etc in the utexas simh folder. meanwhile, utexas is simply copying tape contents directly into [5,30] then compiling and linking 'in place'.